General Application Procedures

 The MAFN program takes in new students only at the beginning of the Fall semester.
 There is no admission for the Spring semester.

-The application deadline for Fall 2017 admission is Friday May 12 of 2017.
+The application deadline for Fall 2022 admission is Thursday, May 12, 2022.
 This is also the deadline for supporting materials.
-Supporting materials submitted after this deadline will not be accepted.
-This differes from the general GSAS policy: Supporting Materials.
+This may differ from the general GSAS policy: Supporting Materials.

 Applicants should have a very good working knowledge of calculus, linear algebra, elementary differential equations, probability, and statistics, and a programming language.